 Second, if Zovio’s appellate lawyers, from the big corporate firm Gibson Dunn (Sidley Austin represented Zovio at trial), manage to win the appeal, they will eliminate the danger that the Department of Education will promptly cut off federal aid to UAGC by invoking the law that requires it to halt grants and loans in the event of a fraud judgment.
 Again, the beneficiary would be UAGC, not Zovio.

 Third, under their most recent agreement, UAGC agreed to release Zovio from all obligations under the prior contracts, “including from all indemnification obligations” under the original agreement.
 That would seem to mean that UAGC has now assumed Zovio’s liability in the event the Department of Education comes after the school to recoup losses for federal student loan debt that the Department erases under the federal borrower defense law, which discharges loans where there is evidence that students were defrauded.
 While the Department already has put Ashford on a list of schools that have likely engaged in bad behavior, triggering borrower defense concerns, a failed appeal, resulting in a final judgment, would increase the risk of more loan cancellation and possible recoupment.
 So, again, the beneficiary of a successful appeal would be UAGC, not Zovio.
-(However, an August 8 article in the Arizona Daily Star cited UAGC president Pastorek for the proposition that UAGC “did not take on any of Zovio’s liabilities, including those related to the California case.”
+(An August 8 article in the Arizona Daily Star cited UAGC president Pastorek for the proposition that UAGC “did not take on any of Zovio’s liabilities, including those related to the California case.”
 The article quotes Pastorek as saying, “we went to great pain not to assume liability.”
 Pastorek’s comments are not true.)

 I have looked for other reasons, other than purely reputational, that would motivate Zovio to continue an appeal.
 If there are provisions of California law that are triggered by consumer protection violations and would disadvantage Zovio in its future business dealings, I can’t find them.